 While it is true that culture sets the rules for social interaction, it doesn’t set the rules for emotions and feelings.
 Our biological nature does.
 Power relations, the importance of status and the fear of not belonging are the most frequent triggers for the emotions that cause relationship breakdowns.
 One example is when what you are saying triggers my emotions.
 I may look like I’m listening, but my emotions are blocking my understanding.
 This is often a problem in meetings.
 It doesn’t help to establish a norm to “Listen for understanding, not agreement,” if it’s not happening outside the meeting.

 Sometimes I wonder why some folks leading large-scale change like mergers, acquisitions or restructuring say that aligning leadership and culture are the most important elements of success.
 Then they spend 98% of their time planning everything but how they are going to deal with the swirl of emotions and feelings usually present.
 Have you ever tried to bring the subject into the picture?
 In my experience most times everyone nods politely and moves on.
 Why?
 Because we fear there is nothing we can do about it.

 Improving safety performance, innovation or quality isn’t as traumatic as a merger, but the same emotions and feelings are in play because we are human.
-In this article we’ll look at anonymous surveys and culture assessments, which are two of the most popular.
+In this article we’ll look at anonymous surveys and the validity of safety culture assessments, which are two of the most popular.
 Do they help or detract from change efforts?

 I have been an avid user and promoter of safety culture assessments and team building surveys.
 I developed one of the first safety culture assessment as part of my masters thesis in 1993.
 You can read my research paper published in the Professional Safety Journal.
 I have grown disenchanted with the process due to the high psychological and financial cost.
 The typical corrective actions that emerge don’t change the underlying problems.